 If you get an error when attempting to log in to an FTP account and have confirmed that your username and password are correct, there may be an issue with the way your FTP program or connection is configured.

 First, make sure that your connection is configured to use SFTP, the secure FTP protocol.
 You can select a protocol when configuring your FTP client connection for the first time; it's usually located in a tab or field labeled Security.
-If you're using Filezilla, you can also try substituting 'sftp://' for 'www' in the Host field.
-For example, if your current Host field value is 'www.domainname.com', enter 'sftp://domainname.com' instead.
+If you're using Filezilla, you can use sftp.domain.com as a subdomain as it is pointed to your SFTP host IP using an A record.

 Next, make sure your connection is set to use port 2222.
 This is the TCP port that your FTP program should use to connect to your store's FTP server with.
 Configuring this setting differs from one FTP program to another (see "How to Use Your Volusion FTP (SFTP) Account" for instructions on configuring the port number in the FileZilla and FireFTP clients).